|Benkadi Drum & Dance||

 Marianne was a 1994 recipient of the Dance Belt Award from the City of Cambridge.
 She is a former member of the Board of Trustees of the Boston Dance Alliance.

-Marianne currently teaches at the Boston Conservatory at Berklee and Wellesley College.
-She is the Artist Coordinator for the Racines Black Dance Festival and is the Dance Director of Benkadi Drum & Dance.
+Marianne taught most recently at the Boston Conservatory at Berklee and Wellesley College.
+She was the Artist Coordinator for the Racines Black Dance Festival and the Dance Director of Benkadi Drum & Dance.